-- 1. Measurement and payment for all conduit shall be paid for at the contract unit price per linear foot for the pay items: 2" HDPE Conduit, Plowed; and 2" HDPE Conduit, Bored. - 2.
+- Measurement and payment for all conduit shall be at the contract unit price per linear foot for the items 2" HDPE Conduit, Plowed; 2" HDPE Conduit, Bored; and 2" Galvanized Rigid Steel Conduit. - 2.
 Conduit length is calculated from plan dimensions as the linear, one-way length of new conduits.
-No allowance has been added to this quantity.
+No allowance has been added to this quantity. - 3.
+Payment is full compensation for: - a.
+The furnishing and installation of all conduits per the contract documents,